hyriver/pygeohydro/README.rst

 |

-**This package was formerly named hydrodata and since there's a R package with the same name is already exists, we decided to renamed this package to pygeohydro.
+**This package was formerly named `hydrodata <https://pypi.org/project/hydrodata/>`__ and since a R package with the same name already exists, we decided to renamed this package to ``pygeohydro <https://pypi.org/project/hydrodata/`__.
-Installing hydrodata will install this package instead from now on.**
+Installing hydrodata will install this package from now on.**

 Features
 --------